josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 In this exercise, you will deploy an intelligent web application to Azure from GitHub.
 This application leverages the operationalized machine learning model that was deployed in Exercise 1 to bring action-oriented insight to an already existing business process.

+> **Please note:** If you are running your lab in a hosted Azure environment and you do not have permissions to create a new Azure resource group, the automated deployment task (#2 below) may fail, even if you choose an existing resource group.
+If this happens, we recommend that you install [Visual Studio 2017/2019 Community](https://visualstudio.microsoft.com/downloads/) or greater, then use the [Publish feature](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019) to publish to a new Azure web app.
+You will then need to create and populate two new Application Settings as outlined in the tasks that follow: `mlUrl` and `weatherApiKey`.

 ### Task 1: Register for a trial API account at darksky.net

 To retrieve the 7-day hourly weather forecast, you will use an API from darksky.net.
 There is a free trial version that provides you access to the API you need for this hands-on lab.